M64GitHub/c64_digiplay/readme.md

 I use this occasionally to record "C64 distorted" samples, I love the crunchyness :)

-Wav-samples must be prepared first: converted to 4bit/4kHz, and the raw data extracted (no file header).
+Wav-samples must be prepared first: converted to 4bit/4kHz, and the raw sound data extracted (no file header).
 This is done in 2 steps: using sox to convert sample- and bit-rate. sox can not convert to 4bit well, so the 2nd step uses a quick'n'dirty c executable to do so from 8-bit encoding.
 The output ("out.raw") is uncompressed and does not pack 2 4-bit digis into a byte.

 The assembly code sources the binary file "out.raw".